lsblakk/pystar/docs/webapp.rst

     .. code-block:: bash

+        # -m -> what is the 'message' for the commit
         git commit -m "Initial commit of django project from the PyStar workshop"

     Look at your changes with  ``git log`` to see your history.
+Is your commit message there?

 #.
-Connect the remote github repo to your local one, and use ``git push`` to push those up to your Github repository:
+Connect the remote github repo to your local one, and use ``git push`` to push those up to your Github repository (putting your user name and project title in the appropriate slots):

     .. code-block:: bash

-        git remote add origin git@github.com:username/myproject.git
+        git remote add origin git@github.com:myusername/myproject.git
         git push origin master

 #.
 Go to your Github account in your browser.
 Find the ``myproject`` repository.
 Do you see your files?